Zhuwgiser/zhuwgiser.github.io/README.md

 To support this, all changes to the underlying code appear as a closed issue with the tag 'code change' -- get the list [here](https://github.com/academicpages/academicpages.github.io/issues?q=is%3Aclosed%20is%3Aissue%20label%3A%22code%20change%22%20).
 Each issue thread includes a comment linking to the single commit or a diff across multiple commits, so those with forked repositories can easily identify what they need to patch.

-Hello,Welcome to zhuwgiser
-Here are some personal information about me
-Zhuwgiser is a PhD student at the School of Resource and Environmental Sciences, Wuhan University.
-His research interests concentrate on complexity modelling of urban data.
-He is working on the Integration of BIM and CIM now.